chaack1/QuantumCards/README.md

 Then keep playing gates until each player has no more cards.
 At the end of the game, the state of the system is measured, and a winner is whoever had the highest number of bits in state 1.

-## Adjusting the game.
+## Adjusting the game
 Before you launch the game with `Game()` you can make a few adjustments to how the game will be played by changing the values of the Game class's attributes.
-For example, after importing quantumCards.py
+For example, after importing quantumCards.py:
 ```python
 from math import pi
 quantumCards.Game.numPlayers = 3